Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 Missions flown                           object
 Cumulative hours of space flight time    object
 ```
-My first impressions is that there will at least have to be some clean up to the column names to make them functional by trimming extra spaces, and shorting some of the names.
+My first impressions are that there will at least have to be some clean up to the column names to make them functional by trimming extra spaces and shorting some of the names.

 After that, what I expected to be numeric values for _Number of Flights_ and _Hours in Space_ needed to be converted to integers from string and account for some of the null values present.